multitudes/oldmultitudes.github.io/_posts/2019-01-17-Regular Expressions Primer.markdown

 So this means: A digit between 1 to 5 digits in length, whenever you use these curly brackets, you are saying that you expect between n to m digits

-Then this is followed by a space.
+Then I see in our example, the numbers are followed by a space.
 The Regular expression for a space is

 `\s`

-Then you expect a series of character which will be a serie from 1 to multiple letters in length.
+After this you expect a series of character which will be from one to multiple letters in length.
 This `w` represents anything which is a character, and the `+` means one or more.

 `\w+`

 again followed by space and a word

 `\s\w+`

 then the point.
 The point can be interpreted in regex to mean any character except a newline.
-So I nee to put a backslash.
+So I need to put a backslash.

 `\.`

 We now put all this together:

 `\d{1,5}\s\w+\s\w+\.`

 So lets see a bit of theory now.

 `\d`   is any number (digit)

-`\D`   with the capital D is anything but a number (digit) `\s`   A space
+`\D`   with the capital D is anything but a number (digit)

+`\s`   A space

 `\S`   Anything but a space

 `\w`   Any character

 `\W`   Anything but a character

 `.`    matches any character except a line break

 `\b`   match for a space which precedes or follows a whole word

-`?`    zero or one repetition of the code which precedes it `*`    One or more repetition
+`?`    zero or one repetition of the code which precedes it

+`*`    One or more repetition

-`{n}`  If you know exactly how many repetitions, insert the amount in curly brackets `{m,n}` Here means m to n repetitions as seen above
+`{n}`  If you know exactly how many repetitions, insert the amount in curly brackets

+`{m,n}` Here means m to n repetitions as seen above

 `\e `   escaped whitespace

 `\f `   form feed

 `\n`    newline

 `\r`    carriage return

 `\t `   horizontal tab

 Using `[]` brackets to find commonly mispelled words.

-Example tomorrow can be mispelled as tommorow, tommorrow..
+Example, tomorrow can be mispelled as tommorow, tommorrow..

 We can find these like this

-`\tom[m]or[r]ow`
+`\tomm{0,1}orr{0,1}ow`

 [a-z]    any lower case letter
 [A-Z]    any upper case letter